After taking our dreamy babymoon in Italy, I discovered there is a lot more to think about when you’re planning a trip while pregnant.

 What makes this difficult is that every pregnancy is different.
 So, unless you’re planning a very last minute trip, you probably won’t know how you’ll be feeling closer to the time.

-Tiredness, aches and pains and sickness affect mums-to-be in totally different ways so if possible keep things flexible and don’t put too much pressure on yourself to do everything you’ve planned if you don’t feel up to it.
+Tiredness, aches and pains and sickness affect mums-to-be in totally different ways, so if possible keep things flexible.
+Don’t put too much pressure on yourself to do everything you’ve planned if you don’t feel up to it.

 Currently UK residents can also travel with an EHIC card in Europe, which provides access to the equivalent level of healthcare a national of the country you’re visiting would receive (nb. this may change post-Brexit).
 However this wouldn’t cover you for extra accommodation costs etc if needed for any reason.

-I must admit that the packing for my Italian babymoon was somewhat limited by what fits me at the moment!
+I must admit that packing for my Italian babymoon was somewhat limited by what clothes fit me!
 But it was very much about comfort over style.
-I took a few nice dresses for dinner, but my suitcase mainly contained my maternity t-shirts, a pair of super-comfy shorts and my good old maternity jeans, which I’ve been pretty much living in for the past three months!
-I’ve also got to the stage in my pregnancy where I’ve sadly had to ditch the high heels and get used to wearing sandals in the evenings to avoid swollen feet.
+I took a few nice dresses for dinner, but my suitcase mainly contained my maternity t-shirts, a pair of super-comfy shorts and my good old maternity jeans, which I pretty much lived in during my pregnancy!
+I also just took sandals for the evenings, as there was absolutely no point in taking high heels.